Tlf/tlf/README.md

 sudo apt install tlf
 ```

-If you choose this route, you can skip the next section.
+If you choose this route, you can skip the "Building from source" section.

 If you want to use [cwdaemon](https://github.com/acerion/cwdaemon) for CW, make
 sure it's installed, and either set it up to start at system startup, or plan to